twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/setup.md

 chezmoi apply
 ```

-The above commands can be combined into a single init, checkout, and apply:
+The above commands can be combined into a single command to initialize,
+checkout, and apply:

 ```sh
 chezmoi init --apply --verbose https://github.com/$GITHUB_USERNAME/dotfiles.git